about us

 International Student Counseling Office

-Harue Ishii, Ph.D., NCC
+Harue Ishii, Ph.D.

 Director, International Student Counseling Office/Counselor